cal-itp/data-analyses/ntd/annual_ridership_report/README.md

 Provide CalSTA with NTD Annual Ridership by each regional transportation planning authority (RTPA)

 Per the [SB125 Final Guildelines](https://calsta.ca.gov/-/media/calsta-media/documents/sb125-final-guidelines-a11y.pdf)
 >Caltrans will provide all RTPAs with a summary report each month that meets the requirements of this statutory provision...
 For RTPAs with transit operators who do not report monthly data to the NTD, Caltrans will include the most recent annual ridership numbers provided to the NTD.
-RTPAs may publish

 This report shows general ridership trends by Annual NTD Reporter for California RTPAs.
 Unlinked passenger trips are reported, as well as the change from the prior year.
 For example, July 2023's change would be the change in July 2023's reported values against July 2022's reported values.

 ## Definitions
+- **Annual NTD Reporter**: Transit agencies that are required  to report yearly to the NTD, includes rural, urban and reduced reporters.
 - **FTA**: Federal Transit Administration.
-- **Annual NTD Reporter**: Transit agencies that are required  to report yearly to the NTD, includes rural, urban and reduced reporters.
+- **MODE**: A system for carrying transit passengers described by specific right-of-way (ROW), technology and operational features.
+Examples: Bus, Cable Car, Light Rail. etc
 - **NTD**: National Transit Database.
 A reporting system that collects public transportation financial and operating information.
 - **RTPA**: Regional Transportation Planning Authority.
+- **Service**: (Type of Service).
+Describes how public transportation services are provided by the transit agency: directly operated (DO) or purchased transportation (PT) services.
 - **UZA**: Urbanized Areas.
 An urbanized area is an incorporated area with a population of 50,000 or more that is designated as such by the U.S. Department of Commerce, Bureau of the Census.